Class II Special Controls Guidance Document: Oxygen Pressure Regulators and Oxygen Conserving Devices

 This guidance document is being distributed for comment purposes only.

 Comments and suggestions regarding this draft document should be submitted within 90 days of publication in the Federal Register of the notice announcing the availability of the draft guidance.
 Submit comments to the Division of Dockets Management (HFA-305), Food and Drug Administration, 5630 Fishers Lane, rm.
 1061, Rockville, MD 20852.
 Electronic comments may be submitted to Regulations.gov.
 All comments should be identified with the docket number listed in the notice of availability that publishes in the Federal Register.

 For questions regarding this document contact Melanie Choe at 301-796-6268 or by email at firstname.lastname@example.org.

 U.S. Department of Health and Human Services

 Draft - Not for Implementation

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1227) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1227 to identify the guidance you are requesting.

 Draft Guidance for Industry and FDA Staff